-There's no terror involved; it's just that I tend to be possessive/loyalty-demanding in friendships and I can't imagine I'd be any different in a romance.
+Quote from: Bella on March 28, 2011, 08:49:17 PMThere's no terror involved; it's just that I tend to be possessive/loyalty-demanding in friendships and I can't imagine I'd be any different in a romance.
 Throw in my general trust- and abandonment-issues and it's easy to see how that could be a horrific, emotionally-scarring experience. >>

-Oh, something that I was discussing with a friend yesterday.
+Quote from: Red-Machine on March 29, 2011, 03:19:53 AMOh, something that I was discussing with a friend yesterday.
 I'd also want a physical relationship too.
 If my partner flatly refused to ever have sex with me, then I'd struggle to find reasons to maintain the relationship as it was.
 If you don't have sex, you're just close friends as I feel it is an integral part of sharing your love with someone.

-I've never had any interest in relationships, but I was dragged into a relationship last year by a friend who turned out that he was in love with me.
+Quote from: Aurora Borealis on March 29, 2011, 11:33:28 AMI've never had any interest in relationships, but I was dragged into a relationship last year by a friend who turned out that he was in love with me.
 It was totally one-sided and I hated it; I just wanted to be friends with him, but I got trapped in it for some time because it'd make him happy, and I thought I had no say in the matter anyways, so there was also the fear of retribution...